jachris/cook/README.md

 ## Overview

-Cookpy is an extensible, dynamic, parallel and cross-platform build system.
+Cook is an extensible, dynamic, parallel and cross-platform build system.
 It is based on the concept that writing build definitions should be as powerful and easy as possible, which is why everything in Python.
 While many other systems may be slightly faster in benchmarks, we believe that, at